ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/postgrescluster.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

 * `backupLocation` (string)
-	* description: The S3 location where the backups will be stored.
+	* description: The IONOS Object Storage location where the backups will be stored.
 	* possible values: "de";"eu-south-2";"eu-central-2"
 * `connectionPooler` (object)
 	* description: ConnectionPooler Configuration options for the connection pooler